-In accordance with federal regulations, Lakeland establishes a freeze date each semester to determine a student's enrollment status for disbursing federal grants; federal grants will only pay for courses enrolled in on the freeze date.
+In accordance with federal regulations, Lakeland establishes a freeze date each semester to determine your enrollment status for financial aid purposes.

-- If you increase your enrollment level after the freeze date, your grants will not be increased.
+- If you increase your enrollment level after the freeze date, the amount of your grants will not be increased.

-- If you decrease your enrollment level after the freeze date, your grants will not be reduced as long as you have attended all of the classes you are enrolled in as of the freeze date including courses which start later in the semester.
+- If you decrease your enrollment level after the freeze date, the amount of your grants will not be reduced as long as you have attended all of the courses you are enrolled in as of the freeze date.

-- Should you not attend a class or drop a class without attending, your aid may be reduced.
+- Should you not attend a class or withdraw from a class without attending, the amount of your grants may be reduced.

-- However, if you drop all courses, we may be required to reduce your federal aid based on the percentage of the semester that you have not completed.
+- However, if you withdraw from all of your courses for the semester, the Lakeland Financial Aid Office may be required to reduce the amount of your grants/loans based of the semester that you have not completed.